Paris-Saclay University: The university system 'Université Paris-Saclay'

-The University System's first academic year started in September 2015.
+The university system's first academic year started in September 2015.

+To be recognized as an entity of sufficient size and quality, the university regroups some of the top grandes écoles in France with public universities under a single campus on the Saclay plateau.
+Each member institution will remain independent but share a significant portion of existing and newly invested resources.
+This follows a model similar to the one adopted by University of Oxford and Cambridge, where each constituent college keeps its independence while being grouped under a 'university'.
 According to Dominique Vernay, chairman of the foundation developing Paris-Saclay, the university aims at a top-ten position in the Academic Ranking of World Universities (ARWU), but "the first goal is to be the top university in continental Europe".